mathieu-benoit/containers-on-azure/docs/AzureContainerInstance.md

 - ACI has been released GA on April 25, 2018 - [http://aka.ms/aci/ga-blog](http://aka.ms/aci/ga-blog)
 - ACI supports both Windows and Linux
-- ACI is really great for a fast Docker container deployment and for on-demand process.
+- ACI is really great for a fast/burstable Docker container deployment and for on-demand process.
 Its goal is not very to host long-running process like web app or web api, [checkout how its pricing works](https://azure.microsoft.com/pricing/details/container-instances/).
 - ACI is for a single container per instance, [it does not cover the higher-value services that are provided by Container Orchestrator](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-orchestrator-relationship)
 - Make sure you understand the [ACI's restart policy setting](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy)
 - ACI doesn't provide for now a mechanism to redeploy/update a container instance - (see associated user voice)[https://feedback.azure.com/forums/602224-azure-container-instances/suggestions/32175820-allow-an-aci-container-to-update-itself-when-the-i] - you should recreate your container/container group with a new IP address
-- ACI doesn't support for now scale capabilities (i.e. increasing the number of instances for one Container Instance)
+- ACI doesn't support for now scale out capabilities (i.e. increasing the number of instances for one Container Instance) but you could create more container group for this...
+For scale up, you could update the CPU/memory resource of existing Container Group but not yet by CLI/PowerShell but only by ARM Templates.
 - [ACI Container Groups](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-container-groups) is like the Pod concept for Kubernetes, only available on Linux for now.
+Rk: you could deploy multiple Containers/Instances in one Container Group only by ARM Templates today, not by CLI nor PowerShell.
 - You could [mount an Azure file, emptyDir, rigRepo or secret share with ACI](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-volume-azure-files)

 ## Resources